 I’d been doing jobs since I was 17, mostly for family and friends but I remember the first time I considered myself a real photographer was when I was writing my bio information for my Instagram account.

-I am mostly self-taught but I’ve taken a couple courses here and there.
+I am mostly self-taught but I’ve taken a couple of courses here and there.

 Life is very busy but diverse and I like that!